-The Inshore Fisheries Committee leads on policy for the SFF on all matters relevant to the inshore sector.
-The inshore committee oversees the development and pursuit of Federation Policy on:-
+The Inshore Fisheries Working Group leads on policy for the SFF on all matters relevant to the inshore sector.
+The inshore fisheries working group oversees the development and pursuit of Federation Policy on:-

-The development of a Scottish policy for the Crab and Lobster fisheries has been led by the Federation, with policies developed through the Inshore Committee, going forward in consultation with active fishermen to policy forming groups such as the Scottish Fisheries Council Crab & Lobster Group.
+The development of a Scottish policy for the Crab and Lobster fisheries has been led by the Federation, with policies developed through the Inshore Working Group, going forward in consultation with active fishermen to policy forming groups such as the Scottish Fisheries Council Crab & Lobster Group.

 In recognition of the international aspects of the fishery and the markets, the Federation has also taken a leading role along with its counterparts in England and Eire, in developing a co-operative transnational group to further develop management proposals for Crab & Lobster.
 This led to the Federation becoming one of the main funders for the study which led to the publication in 2009 of the report “Future Management of Brown Crab in UK and Ireland” The report condensed all the available information and consulted active fishermen to go forward which proposals to the management authorities.

 Following a series of unfounded claims made by various groups, including the Scottish Creel Fishermen’s Federation, on behalf of the Scottish Fishermen’s Federation and Scottish Fishermen’s Organisation, Anderson Solutions conducted a comprehensive analysis of Scotland’s £80m nephrops sector, which is the biggest in the world, examining quota, weight and value of landings, and employment.

 The report concluded that the competitiveness of the different fleet segments in Scotland is relatively well-balanced, with all sectors playing a part in sustaining the coastal communities through production of Scottish Nephrops.
 The report can be read here “AS Nephrops FINAL report 171017″